ANU-RSES-Education/EMSC-4033-2023/ProjectPlans/ProjectPlan_u7519655/ProjectPlanner.md

   - …
 )

+The resources what I want to use is: Isoscapes: Understanding Movement, Pattern, and Process on Earth Through Isotope Mapping (ed.
+West, Bowen, Dawson and Tu; Springer)

 ## Testing, validation, documentation

 **Note:** You need to think about how you will know your code is correct and achieves the goals that are set out above (specific tests that can be implemented automatically using, for example, the `assert` statement in python.)
 It can be really helpful if those tests are also part of the documentation so that when you tell people how to do something with the code, the example you give is specifically targetted by some test code.

+It is easy to test this code for just tapping in the parameters I provided and run it, since the data comes from outside, if data comes out, this means it works.

 _Provide some specific tests with values that you can imagine `assert`ing_